Upgrading From Windows 7, 8, 8.1 to 10 or 11

-WIndows 10 is by far the best, it is smoother, intuitive, is more
+WIndows 10 or 11 are by far the best, they are smoother, intuitive,

-compatible with hardware and uses memory much more efficiently.
+compatible with hardware and use memory much more efficiently.

-Whats more it takes the best bits out of previous operating systems
+Whats more they take the best bits out of previous operating systems

-and builds on them.
-You can configure it to behave just like
+and build on them.
+You can configure them to behave just like

 Upgrading your operating system and getting a virtual new computer sounds like a great idea and generally speaking it can be but unless you are very good with computer system software and understand hardware limitations, you should think carefully first before upgrading an operating system.